Azure-Samples/LUIS-DevOps-Template/README.md

 ### Clone your repository

 After your repository is created, clone it to your own machine.

-You can follow these steps to [clone your repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your own machine.
+- Follow these steps to [clone your repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your own machine.

 ### Provisioning Azure resources